giackomocapoccia-eng/DaVinciTranslator/README.md

 # DaVinciTranslator

-**AI-powered subtitle generation and translation tool built with Python, FFmpeg and Whisper.**
+**Automated subtitle processing pipeline built with Python, FFmpeg, Whisper and machine translation.**

-DaVinciTranslator is a Python project designed to automate the creation of English and Italian subtitles from video files, with a particular focus on DaVinci Resolve training content.
+DaVinciTranslator is a Python application that automates the creation and translation of subtitles from English-language video content.

-The application extracts audio from a video, transcribes speech using Whisper, generates synchronized SRT subtitles, translates them into Italian and applies terminology corrections for DaVinci Resolve.
+The pipeline extracts audio with FFmpeg, transcribes speech using OpenAI Whisper with word-level timestamps, generates synchronized SRT subtitles, translates them into Italian and applies custom terminology corrections for DaVinci Resolve.

+The project focuses on practical software-development challenges including automation, modular architecture, file processing, text-processing algorithms, synchronization and error handling.

-> 🚧 **Project Status:** Work in Progress
+> 🚧 **Project Status:** Active development
 > The core processing pipeline is functional.
-Subtitle segmentation, translation distribution and readability are currently being improved.
+Current work focuses on improving subtitle segmentation, translation distribution and readability.

----

 ## Features